directvt/vtm/doc/settings.md

             <offset=2,1/>     <!-- 2D offset relative to the window (in cells).
 Default is "2,1". -->
         </shadow>
     </desktop>
-    <term>  <!-- Base settings for the Term app.
+    <terminal>  <!-- Base settings for the built-in terminal.
 It can be partially overridden by the menu item's config subarg. -->
         <sendinput=""/>  <!-- Send input on startup.
 E.g. sendinput="echo \"test\"\n" -->
         <cwdsync=" cd $P\n"/>  <!-- Command to sync the current working directory.
 When 'Sync' is active, $P (case sensitive) will be replaced with the current path received via OSC9;9 notification.
 Prefixed with a space to avoid touching command history. -->
         <scrollback>